Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 ## Build some savings

-If you need to [apply for the German freelance visa](/guides/how-to-get-a-german-freelance-visa), you need enough savings to last 3-4 months without working.
+If you need to [apply for the German freelance visa](/guides/how-to-get-a-german-freelance-visa), you need enough savings to last 3 to 6 months without working.
 You can't work until you get the visa, and it takes a few months to get it.[^4] You need enough savings to survive until you can start working.

 **[Cost of living in Germany ➞](/guides/cost-of-living)**